alexharri/website/posts/canvas-to-ascii.md

 To make use of this in our ASCII renderer, we'll calculate a lookup vector for each cell in the ASCII grid and pass it to <Ts method>findBestCharacter</Ts> to determine the character to display.

 Let's try it out.
-Consider the following zoomed in circle as an example.
+Consider the following zoomed-in circle as an example.
 It is split into three grid cells:

 <AsciiScene alphabet="two-samples" fontSize={200} rows={1} cols={3} viewMode="canvas" showGrid>
   <Scene2D scene="circle_zoomed_bottom" />